biopragmatics/oquat/docs/invalids/prefix/icdo.md

 ## `mpath`: Mouse pathology ontology

-Identifiers for this prefix are given incorrectly correctly in `mpath`.
+Identifiers for this prefix are given incorrectly in `mpath`.
+See the [GitHub repository](https://github.com/PaulNSchofield/mpath).

 | external_xref    |   usages_count | usages                                        |
 |------------------|----------------|-----------------------------------------------|